TEFAF 2018, The Next Generation

 The next generation art galleries

 TEFAF ‘Showcase’ provides upcoming galleries to showcase their works in a renowned fair such as TEFAF.
 This year, Galerie Le Beau will present a selection of historical works by master designers such as the Scandinavian designer Finn Juhl.
 The Chieftain Chair is one of the most distinctive pieces of furniture made by Juhl.
 The wooden frame of the chair was inspired by forms from weapons and utilitarian objects of primitive people, giving it a smooth and organic shape.
 The design of the chair was made according to strictly scientific principles to ensure maximum comfort.
+Also, Realm of the Ancestors at Charles-Wesley Hourdé, stand 2, is worth a visit.

 Finn Juhl, The Chieftain Chair, 1949 Galerie Le Beau - Stand 1 Showcase